kaltun-dev/jujube-farm/README.md

   + HTML

-  This website passed the w3c html validation. there where several errors but theyhave all been fixed.
+  This website passed the w3c html validation.
+There were several errors but they have all been fixed.
 [W3C validator](https://validator.w3.org/).

-  website Code Validation results:
+  Validation results:

   #### The home page